tukkek/tie/README.md

 ## Documentation

 The demonstrations cover the majority of Tie's features but Tie's API documentation thoroughly documents the library and can be used as a reference while programming.
-It also contains a few reminders and tips so it's worth reading in full as it's also pretty short, at around only a dozen methods described or so.
+It also contains a few reminders and tips so it's worth reading in full as it's also pretty short, at around only a dozen methods or so described.

 - The full `Template` class API can be found here: https://tukkek.github.io/tie/documentation/Template.html
 - The element and event types supported by `template.listen()` and `template.react()` are listed here: https://tukkek.github.io/tie/documentation/global.html